The Best Siding for Different Home Types

 Engineered wood is also very easy to paint or stain, so you aren’t locked into a single color.
 Your panels will need to be carefully primed first and sealed with a topcoat at the end.

-A ranch-style home in twilight.
+A ranch-style home with engineered wood siding shown in twilight

-A ranch-style home in twilight.
+A ranch-style home with engineered wood siding shown in twilight

 Best Siding for Farmhouses or Ranch-Style Homes